 Potatoes in the Foodservice Sector

-Panelists: Marie Molde, RD, Client Solutions, Datassential; and, Brian Moses, Executive Chef, Olive & June
+Panelists: Marie Molde, MBA, RDN, Client Solutions, Datassential; and, Brian Moses, Executive Chef, Olive & June

-Fresh potatoes and the foodservice sector; what does the market look like, what are the trends, what are the opportunities, how can we optimize?
-Foodservice demand for different potato varieties; what are chefs looking for, what are their thoughts on varieties, how can the industry help them use more?
+This panel discussion, led by RJ Harvey with Potatoes USA, will take a look at fresh potatoes and the foodservice sector; what does the market look like, what are the trends, what are the opportunities, and how can we optimize?
+At this session a local Austin chef and competitor in the SpudNation Throwdown will join food marketing expert Marie Molde to talk about foodservice’s demand for different potato varieties; what are chefs looking for, what are their thoughts on varieties, how can the industry help them use more?

 You Say Potatoes, We Say Profits

-Steven Petusevsky, Culinary Innovation for the Food Service Industry, Beth Shepard Communications, LLC
+Steven Petusevsky, Culinary Innovation for the Food Service Industry

 Portability and convenience are tantamount to how consumers view foods at retail and food service.
-Potatoes can and should be the foundation of pre-packaged, convenience, and ready-to-eat products.
-With potatoes at the root of globally inspired cuisines that include Peru, Spain, Japan, Poland and all points in between, we can increase potato usage by educating and inspiring buyers to expand their horizons by offering new methods and techniques to incorporate in any food service platform.
-Potatoes can be the most profitable and valuable tool to retail operations with high return margin capabilities.Consumers are demanding ready to eat, portable, and convenient foods at retail and foodservice.
-These purchases are at the detriment of traditional retail sales.
-How do we increase potato usage in these expanding sectors and meet the trends for healthy products featuring global flavors?
+In this session, Steven Petusevsky will discuss how potatoes can and should be the foundation of pre-packaged, convenience, and ready-to-eat products.
+With potatoes at the root of globally inspired cuisines that include Peru, Spain, Japan, Poland and all points in between, Steven will talk about how we can increase potato usage by educating and inspiring buyers to expand their horizons by offering new methods and techniques to incorporate in any food service platform.
+Come and hear about how potatoes can be the most profitable and valuable tool to retail operations with high return margin capabilities!